-Daniel Flannery is an American artist and storyteller, conceptualist, producer, theatre director, scenographer, film/television director, director of photography and lighting designer.
+Daniel Flannery is an American artist and storyteller, conceptualist, producer, director, scenographer, director of photography and lighting designer.
 Flannery has created award-winning visual, aural, theatrical and media productions around the world.
-He is regarded as a Visual Maestro and recognized for being a visionary and pioneer of emerging entertainment technologies.
+He is regarded as a Visual Maestro and recognized for being a visionary and pioneer of emerging entertainment experiences and technology.

 The Illusion Show was a grand opera scale live production show in Changzhou, China.
-Flannery was commissioned to create this show incorporating 3D stereoscopic scenography as a featured element of the show.
-The stage and house was wrapped with LED walls upon which 3D stereoscopic CGI completed the scenography.
+Flannery was commissioned to produce and direct this show incorporating 3D stereoscopic scenography as a featured element of the show.
+The stage and house were wrapped with LED walls upon which 3D stereoscopic CGI completed the scenography.
 The audience wore active 3D glasses and the effect was true immersion.
 The production featured an international cast of 100 performers.

-Flannery brought his core creative team to Budapest and directed Xayron, a science fiction production show, with a fire breathing dragon, robotic warriors, flying creatures, spiders, illusions and water onstage.
+Flannery produced and directed Xayron in Budapest, a science fiction production show with some of Hungary’s finest actors, dancers and a fire breathing dragon, robotic warriors, flying creatures, spiders, illusions and a lagoon onstage.

 Flannery collaborated with Oscar Winner, Production Designer Eugenio Zanetti.
 Together they created Movistar Magica which toured throughout Colombia.
 The tour kicked off with a live broadcast on network television from Bogotá, Columbia.
 The show was presented in parks and stadiums, featuring 500 performers on a stage that filled a football field.

-Maryland celebrated the anniversary of their statehood with VOYAGE 350.
-The Department of Tourism for the City of Baltimore commissioned Flannery to collaborate with them to create a theatrical experience on Rash Field at the Inner Harbor for this celebration.
-Flannery and his team conceived and designed a food and beverage area that consisted of facades based on Maryland’s early architecture.
-The main attraction was a 1200 seat theatre, inspired by tall ships, presenting an original stage production.
-The show was directed by Flannery and written by Cindy Flannery.
-The show featured actors portraying the ship’s crew with historical paintings and photographs from the Peale Museum projected onto the sails and theatrical illusions.
+Maryland celebrated the anniversary of their statehood with Voyage 350.
+The Department of Tourism for the City of Baltimore commissioned Flannery to produce a theatrical experience on Rash Field at the Inner Harbor for this celebration.
+Flannery and his team created an immersive experience that ran for two years.
+It included a food and beverage area that consisted of facades based on Maryland’s early architecture.
+The main attraction was an original theatrical production presented in a 1200 seat theatre, inspired by tall ships.
+The show was designed and directed by Flannery.
+It featured actors portraying the ship’s crew with historical paintings and photographs from the Peale Museum projected onto the sails and theatrical illusions.

 WED (now Walt Disney Imagineering contracted Flannery as a scenographic and lighting design consultant on EPCOT for American Adventure, Journey Into the Imagination and Kitchen Kabaret.